catalyst-fp7/documents/interoperability/interoperability.md

         * strength: (In this case a value between 0 and 1, probably a function of the number of duration of the dip in activity * recent posts/total posts)
         * target: (User); mediationReason: VOTED_FOR_IDEA, POSTED_ON_IDEA

-The catalyst integrated platform will decide if, how, and how frequently it will notify the user for each attention mediation.
+The Catalyst integrated platform will decide if, how, and how frequently it will notify the user for each attention mediation.

 ## Unspecified interactions